darpa-brass/challenge-problems/ChallengeProblems/cp_06_CodeEvolution/description.md

   4) identify mismatches between the expected and actual schema version along the schema-dependent edges from (3)
   5) identify code units (DFUs) capable of addressing the schema mismatch from (4) (XSLT transformer libraries such as Saxon)
   6) identify that a selected XML translation DFU requires an Extensible Stylesheet Language Template (XSLT) input that translates document instances from vExpected of the schema into vNeeded of the schema
-  7) request an appropriate XSLT be synthesized from a tool that operates over the expected and actual schema versions (see CP2 TODO)
+  7) request an appropriate XSLT be synthesized from a tool that operates over the expected and actual schema versions (see cp_06_01_lifecycle).
   8) inject properly configured XSLT transformer DFU(s) into the application such that all problematic dataflow edges from (4) are handled
   9) after modification, test the application for consistency and correctness (using automated unit/validation/integration tests)

 #### Challenge problem inputs/outputs

-##### We provide
-  * We will provide an evaluation API by which SwRI can convey configuration, trigger evaluation runs, and retrieve run results
+The high-level workflow for perturbation, adaptation and evaluation is as follows:

+  1) SwRI will invoke a dedicated REST endpoint in the Immortals DAS with a JSON input that represents a schema evolution event.
+The input will provide the new target version of the MDL for the message receiver application.
+  2) The DAS system will query metadata for the system under test (SUT), which in this case is comprised of the message sender and receiver applications.
+The metadata will include dependency information between the message sender and receiver application, which will include a specified version of MDL.
+This metadata is created by analysis (and potentially some developer-provided annotations) at DAS startup time.
+  3) The DAS will detect a violation of a cross-application dependency between the sender and receiver and trigger the XML schema adaptation module.
+  4) The message sender application is adapted to comply with the receiver updated schema version using an XSLT-based strategy.
+The XSLT string is provided by the results of cp_06_01_lifecycle (a separate service that provides directional XSLT strings using a higher-level AQL abstraction).
+  5) Once the sender application is updated, the DAS compiles the application and runs through a series of tests to validate the results.
+  6) A final score/verdict is returned to the SwRI evaluation harness.

-  * We will select three versions of MDL (TBD), named `v1`, `v2`, and `v3`.
-  * We will provide all code for our simple messageSenderApp/messageListenerApp architecture.
+We will select three versions of MDL (TBD), named `v1`, `v2`, and `v3` as well as provide all code for our simple messageSenderApp/messageListenerApp architecture.
 We will provide a single initial client module compliant with schema `v1` and three server modules compliant with `v1`, `v2`, and `v3`.

-##### SwRI will provide
-  * `receiver_schema_version`: the version of schema used by the messageListenerApp module, which operates in a manner that assumes all documents transmitted to and received from client(s) are conformant with this version.
-One of {`v1`, `v2`, `v3`}.
-  * `evaluation stimuli`: SwRI will invoke the evaluation API to trigger analysis and adaptation.

 #### Interaction during evaluation
 Each CP evaluation run involves the following activities: